dragthor/dragthor.github.com/_drafts/preventing-object-modification-in-javascript.markdown

 permalink: /preventing-object-modification-in-javascript/
 meta: javascript
 ---
-Currently (ECMAScript 5) there are three ways to prevent or lock down object modification in Javascript.
-And they all "inherit" the abilities of the one above it (the one at the top is the least restrictive) –
+Currently ([ECMAScript 5](http://www.ecmascript.org/docs.php)) there are three ways to prevent or lock down object modification in Javascript.
+This is important to help prevent possible third party Javascript partners from tampering with your objects.

+The methods below all "inherit" the abilities of the one above it (the one at the top is the least restrictive) –

 * Object.preventExtensions()